Stain Fu – Our Stain Remover!

 - …and literally dozens and dozens of other spots, spills, and stains!

-Why choose Stain Fu Carpet Spot Remover?
+Why choose Stain Fu Carpet Stain Remover?

 Great question, and here’s the simple answer.
 Our product is designed specifically for modern synthetic carpet, it works amazingly well, and is tested safe and effective by the Carpet and Rug Institute (CRI).
 The CRI is an association of major carpet manufacturing mills, and they are EXTREMELY selective about the types of products that they endorse for use on the carpet they make.